 - Rest Time – We’ll give gentle ideas for ways your youngest children can rest, relax, and get away from the over-stimulation that often occurs in a busy, homeschooling household.

-New and veteran homeschooling moms alike will appreciate:
+New and veteran homeschooling parents alike will appreciate:

-- Weekly Teacher Training — We’ll include suggestions and ideas, delivered to your email inbox weekly, to help you learn how to teach effectively.
+- Weekly Teacher Training — We’ll include suggestions and ideas, taken especially from the books of Deuteronomy and Proverbs, to help you learn how to teach effectively — in the same way YHWH our Father teaches us.
 You’ll be teaching your children at home with confidence in no time.

 Because Mom is more than just “teacher,” we’ve included the following bonuses to make her life easier:

-- Household Planners — We’ll provide you with suggestions of household tasks that you might want to schedule each week, to help you keep your home running smoothly.
+- Household Planners — Each week, we’ll suggest some household tasks that you might want to schedule, to help you keep your home running smoothly.
 We also include all kinds of downloadable forms and planning tools, in a format you can modify and customize for your own home.

-Chores for the Kids — We have a short chores “curriculum” for your children — and we include fun charts, forms, and teaching ideas — so your children can learn to participate in the smooth running of any household.
+- Chores for the Kids — Each week, we’ll suggest chores for your children — and we include fun charts, forms, and teaching ideas — so your children can learn to participate in the smooth running of any household.
 Our chore system is appropriate for all ages, from your youngest toddlers to your oldest high-school students.